juergenweb/FieldtypeObjectDimensions/README.md

 ## Find pages by using selectors

-As written in the introduction all the dimensions are fully searchable.
+As written in the introduction, all the dimensions are fully searchable.
 Here are 3 examples on how to query.

 The dimensions can be used in selectors like: